 Adelaide Zero Project

 The Don Dunstan Foundation has a proud history of engaging with homelessness issues.
-We think that, in 2018, Adelaide shouldn’t be seeking just to address street homelessness but to end it, as other cities like Chicago, Detroit and New Orleans are seeking to do.
+We think that, in 2018, Adelaide shouldn’t be seeking just to respond to street homelessness but to end it, as other cities across the globe are doing through the Functional Zero approach.

-On any given night there are 143 people or more sleeping rough in the city (as identified through Connections Week) which is something the Don Dunstan Foundation is keen to address.
+The latest data on the Adelaide Zero Project Dashboard estimates there are 148 people or more sleeping rough in the city on any given night, which is something the Don Dunstan Foundation is keen to address.

 There are now 35 partners in the Adelaide Zero Project, whose goal it is to end street homelessness in the inner city and ultimately end homelessness in South Australia.